- Haustenbeck’s Heritage: Rise and Fall

 Panzerversuchsstation 96 at Kampmeiers Stätte

 Little could Johannes Brokmann have known that when he built his farm on allotment No. 96 in 1817, the same place would one day be the scene of a tank proving ground10.
 Brokmann bought the piece of land from Marcus Meier to start a small farm – the site was generally known as Kampmeiers Stätte11.
 The original house number was retained in the site’s new name, which this did not leave anything to the imagination about its truly intended purpose: Panzerversuchsstation 96 – literally ‘Experimental tank station’.
+Internally, Henschel referred to the site as Betriebsabteilung Haustenbeck-Lippe.
 Sleeping quarters, a canteen and office were set up in the existing buildings.

 When the Versuchsabteilung moved onto Kampmeiers Stätte, large parts were screened off from the rest of the training area by wooden fences to keep prowlers out.
 Göbel specifically mentions the presence of a fence along the Roter bach because of the road on the opposite bank.
 In addition, three police officers were permanently present to secure the grounds.
 The area was patrolled military motor and dog patrols.
 Anyone who came close was arrested and detained at the Sennelager.
 Photos show the presence of watch towers around the area.